 Graham Bishop is renowned for his vision and the courage to propose radical ideas, yet ground them in a mastery of the technical details of the financial system... to the extent that he has even been referred to as a one-man think tank.
-He was elected as Vice-Chairman of the UK branch of the European Movement in 2017, after many years on the National Council and Executive.
+He was elected as Chairman of the Nationl Council of the UK branch of the European Movement in 2020, after many years on the National Council, Executive and Vice-Chairman.

 Due to his influence at the meeting point of politics, economics and finance, President Barroso appointed him in 2013 to be a member of the European Commission's Expert Group looking into initiatives for the joint issuance of debt in the form of a redemption fund and eurobills (link to Commission press release; Graham’s press release).